abhishekkumar62000/InsightBot.AI--Company-Knowledge-Assistant/README.md

 🔗 **Live App**: [https://insightbot-ai-company-knowledge-assistant.streamlit.app/](https://insightbot-ai-company-knowledge-assistant.streamlit.app/)

 InsightBot.AI is a powerful AI-powered knowledge assistant tailored for companies and teams.
-It allows users to **upload internal documents**, builds a **searchable knowledge base**, and enables smart interaction through **natural language queries** in multiple languages — all through a beautiful, modern Streamlit UI.
+It allows users to **upload internal documents**, builds a **searchable knowledge base**, and enables smart interaction through **natural language queries** in multiple languages — all through a beautiful, modern Streamlit UI
+InsightBot.AI: Company Knowledge Assistant is a modern, interactive Streamlit web application designed to serve as a custom company knowledge base chatbot.
+It enables users to upload multiple document types (PDF, DOCX, TXT), builds a searchable knowledge base using advanced AI (LangChain, Gemini, Groq, LangGraph), and provides an engaging chat interface for Q&A with context-aware answers and source citations.
+The app is visually vibrant, supports multilingual interaction, and is robustly engineered for both local and cloud deployment..

 ---